St George’s Curriculum Intent

-At St George’s we aim to provide a curriculum which delivers an excellent academic and enriching education within a framework of Gospel values.
+At St George’s we aim to provide a curriculum which is rooted in our local community and delivers an excellent academic and enriching education within a framework of Gospel values.

 As a Catholic school it is important that 100% of pupils take RE throughout their time at school.
-Pupils study RE in Key Stage Three and Four, with all pupils taking the RE GCSE.
-Our Sixth form students follow a programme of General RE.
+10% of our curriculum is devoted to RE, with all pupils taking RE GCSE.
+Our Sixth form students follow a programme of Core RE.
 This is supported through opportunities for collective worship and a strong programme of Charity work.

 Key Stage Three